 CARL F. BUCHERER AND THE MANTA TRUST

 Carl F. Bucherer is a partner of the Manta Trust, a British charity whose mission is to conserve the oceans, and in particular, the habitat of the rare manta rays.
 The organization is active in over 20 countries, organizing research projects and awareness campaigns.
 The manta rays and devil rays are fascinating creatures; they have the largest brains of all fish and their intelligence and curiosity make encounters with these creatures an amazing experience.
-Even though they happily interact with divers, many aspects of their lives remains a mystery.
-The are often caught up in fishermens’ nets, which is having an alarming impact on their numbers and they are considered one of the most threatened fish in our oceans.
+Even though they happily interact with divers, many aspects of their lives remain a mystery.
+They are often caught up in fishermen’s’ nets, which is having an alarming impact on their numbers and they are considered one of the most threatened fish in our oceans.
 The Manta Trust is coordinating global research and conservation efforts to help protect the manta rays around the world.

 Carl F. Bucherer is supporting the charity through the sale of its Patravi Scubatec timepieces, including the Black Manta Special Edition, pictured below.
 This COSC-certified chronometer is powered by an automatic movement and is housed in a 44.6mm DLC-coated titanium case.
 It has a water resistance of 500 meters and features a helium release valve.
 Its textile strap is also made of recycled PET bottles, a further nod to the protection of the oceans.